The Cottage living space (beds/bath/living room/kitchen) is all on one floor.

 The Cottage bathroom has a combination tub/shower.

-Tavern Room with twin bed (and hidden trundle).
+Tavern Room with twin bed for extra sleeping space.

 Bring your laptop and set it up here.